adad184/MMPopupView/README.md

 @interface MMPopupView : UIView

+@property (nonatomic, strong) UIView         *attachedView;         // default is MMPopupWindow.
+You can attach MMPopupView to any UIView.

 @property (nonatomic, assign) MMPopupType    type;                  // default is MMPopupTypeAlert.
 @property (nonatomic, assign) NSTimeInterval animationDuration;     // default is 0.3 sec.
 @property (nonatomic, assign) BOOL           withKeyboard;          // default is NO. When YES, alert view with be shown with a center offset (only effect with MMPopupTypeAlert).